KyleBooker/multiphase/README.md

 # multiphase
-Simulations of Multiphase Flow using Finite Element Package NGSolve
+Simulations of Multiphase Flow using Finite Element Package NGSolve for Masters thesis.